+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Newspaper Ad Minorities Non-English Speaking - Specify other language: Any Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing General Public Advertised for public hearing for the Action Plan via newspaper ads and eGram service to a list of over 28,000 subscribers.
+Advertisement included information for those with disabilities, stating the facility is accessible.
+Also included information for those who do not speak English who may request an interpreter.
+None None

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable)
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

-and reasons applicable)

-Minorities

 Advertised for public

-Non-English hearing for the Action
+hearing for the Action

-Speaking - Specify Plan via newspaper
+Plan via newspaper

-other language: ads and eGram
+ads and eGram

-Any service to a list of
+service to a list of

-15,000 subscribers.
+5,500 subscribers.

-Persons with Advertisement
+Advertisement

-disabilities included information
+Non- included information

-1 Newspaper Ad for those with None None
+2 Internet Outreach targeted/broad for those with None None

-Non- disabilities, stating
+community disabilities, stating

-targeted/broad the facility is
+the facility is

-community accessible.
+accessible.
 Also

 included information

-Residents of Public for those who do not
+for those who do not

-and Assisted speak English who
+speak English who

-Housing may request an
+may request an

 interpreter.

-General Public

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 2 Internet Outreach Non- targeted/broad community Advertised for public hearing for the Action Plan via newspaper ads and eGram service to a list of 15,000 subscribers.
-Advertisement included information for those with disabilities, stating the facility is accessible.
-Also included information for those who do not speak English who may request an interpreter.
+Sent direct email to

+Minorities the

+Governorâ¿¿s

+3 Direct email Non-English Office of Minority None None

+3 contact Speaking - Specify Empowerment.
 None None

+other language: Information was

+Any shared about the

+public hearing.